-COUR SE OFFERINGS Acts Apologetics: World Religions Apocalyptic Writings Biblical Leadership Church History II Counseling Special Issues Hermeneutics Historical Theology Homiletics Introduction to Biblical Stewardship Introduction to Greek Introduction to Hebrew Introduction to Hebrew 2 Introduction to Missions Life of Christ Revelation Role & Responsibilities of the Minister Role & Responsibility of the Pastor The Pastoral Epistles The Epistles of Paul Theology of Prayer Theology of Worship The Major Prophets The Minor Prophets The Pentateuch Systematic Theology Understanding the Book of Hebrews Wisdom Literature Worship Ministry Leadership Women's Ministry Leadership
+- Acts

+- Apocalyptic Writings

+- Apologetics: World Religions

+- Biblical Leadership

+- Biblical Stewardship

+- Church History II

+- Counseling Special Issues

+- Hebrews

+- Hermeneutics

+- Historical Theology

+- Homiletics

+- Introduction to Greek

+- Introduction to Greek 2

+- Introduction to Hebrew

+- Introduction to Hebrew 2

+- Introduction to Missions

+- Life of Christ The Gospels

+- Revelation

+- Role & Responsibilities of the Minister

+- Role & Responsibility of the Pastor

+- Systematic Theology

+- The Pastoral Epistles

+- The Epistles of Paul

+- Theology of Prayer

+- Theology of Worship

+- The Major Prophets

+- The Minor Prophets

+- The Pentateuch

+- Urban Apologetics

+- Wisdom Literature

+- Worship Ministry Leadership

+- Women's Ministry Leadership

-The Advanced Biblical Studies Program requires the successful completion of any six courses beyond the Foundational Biblical Studies Program requirements.
+The Advanced Biblical Studies Program requires the successful completion of any six bolded courses beyond the Foundational Biblical Studies Program requirements.
 Each course consists of twenty-four hours of classroom instruction.
-The course will meet once a week on a Tuesday for two hours for the duration of twelve weeks.
+The course will meet once a week on Tuesdays for two hours for the duration of twelve weeks.
 If a class date falls on a holiday then that class will meet eleven times and the last four classes will meet from 7:00 P.M.
 TO 9:30 P.M to complete the twenty-four hours of classroom instruction.
 When classes are canceled due to weather or for a special situation students will be notified regarding class make up dates.